brutus/Desktop-Streamer/README.md

 stream_desktop.py --help
 ```

-## Python Script

 ### Install

-You can just run the python script, no need to install any dependencies.
+You can just run the python script, no need to install any Python
+dependencies.

 It requires [avconv][avconv] and [vlc][vlc] thought.
 Install them like this: